Property, Plant and Equipment

 Property, plant and equipment is comprised of fixed assets, proved oil and natural gas properties and finance leases, as shown below (in thousands):

 We own land in Louisiana for the purpose of constructing the Driftwood Project.

 Proved Properties Impairment

 The carrying values of our proved natural gas properties are reviewed for impairment when events or circumstances indicate that the remaining carrying value may not be recoverable.
-During the second quarter of 2020, there were indicators that the carrying values of certain of our properties may be impaired as a result of depressed natural gas prices and a decline in demand for natural gas.
+During the second quarter of 2020, there were indicators that the carrying values of certain of our properties may be impaired as a result of depressed natural gas prices.
 We determined that these adverse market conditions represented a triggering event to perform an impairment assessment of our proved natural gas properties.

 The entire disclosure for long-lived, physical asset used in normal conduct of business and not intended for resale.
 Includes, but is not limited to, work of art, historical treasure, and similar asset classified as collections.